pepfar-datim/dashboard-information-widget/README.md

 ## Installation on DHIS2

 1. Install the app via the [App Hub](https://apps.dhis2.org/) or by uploading the zip from `npm run build` into the DHIS2 App Management app
 2. Be sure to grant access to the app to all users, or they will not see the content.
 To do this, go to DHIS2 Users > User role > [role] > Apps > select `Information app`.
-Make sure to do this on enough roles, so that all users have access.
-(If all users on your system have a Guest or Read Only role, giving the permission to that role is sufficient.)
+Make sure to do this on enough roles to give all users access.
+(For example, if all users on your system have a Guest or Read Only role, giving the permission to that role is sufficient.)
 3. From the Dashboards page of your DHIS2 installation, edit a dashboard.
 (If you do not have any dashboards, you will need to add a new dashboard.)
 4. Click `Search for items to add to this dashboard`, and select `Information` under `Apps`.
 5. Click the Edit button on the Information widget to create content.